amalgamaria/secretariat/docs/additional-resources/ihg.rst

 To learn more about the IHG, please visit our `website`_.
 Here are some additional links that might be useful:

 - `IHG Bioinformatics and Statistics Core Website`_
-- `IHG Bioinformatics and Statistcial Core GitHub Page`_
+- `IHG Bioinformatics and Statistics Core GitHub Page`_
 - `Greenwood Genetic Center`_

 Labs (physically located) at Self Regional Hall in Greenwood, SC: